WillDetlor/TinyClojure/Readme.md

 Tiny Clojure is designed to be as hackable as possible, and all interfaces are documented with Doxygen to make this as accessible as possible.
 However here are a few bullet points to help you before you dive into the source.

 * `Object` is the fundamental dynamic type in TinyClojure.
 All code, data and functions (whether closure or builtins) are instances of this type.
 The convention is that when creating any object, it must be registered with the garbage collector.
 * Parsing and Evaluation are handled by The `TinyClojure` object.
 Pass a string to the parse function and it will return the parsed source code as a data structure.
 To execute this code, call eval on that data.
 Internally there is both a scoped and an unscoped eval function.
 Scoped eval is a wrapper around unscoped eval that creates a new scope before evaluating the code.
 By default use this as it will
-* Interpreter scope objects represent the current "scope", essentially these are
+* Interpreter scope objects represent the current "scope", these are simply wrappers around a dictionary of defined names and values
+* subclasses of ExtensionFunction are responsible for all builtin forms, and they are the mechanism for extending the language.
+To add a form, create a subclass of ExtensionFunction and register it with the TinyClojure object

 ### Contact